-In July 2021 The Guardian published an article on the potential role of raw dog food in antibiotic resistance (also called anitmicrobial resistance or AMR).
+In July, 2021 The Guardian published an article on a study which explored the potential role of raw dog food in antibiotic resistance.

 Raw Essentials has an amazing community of customers!
 We received multiple emails alerting us to the article.
 It is pretty special that so many of our customers care not just about their pet’s nutrition, but about the wider ramifications of their food choice.

 What was the study about?

 The study referred to in the article looked for the presence of antibiotic-resistant bacteria in a range of dog foods (raw, tinned, dry, treats) in Portugal.
 Many of the samples tested positive, however the raw samples tested positive at a higher rate than the other foods.
 There is a theoretical risk that the genes within the resistant bacteria found in some pet foods could impact on human health via gene transfer.
 Raw dog food has not been proven as a cause of antibiotic resistant illness in humans, however it is certainly a possibility, and as such must be taken seriously.

 Since the discovery of penicillin in 1928, we have been very fortunate to be able to treat bacterial infections with antibiotics.
 This incredible invention has saved many millions of lives and dramatically increased lifespans.
 Antibiotic resistance first became a major issue in the 1950s.
 But new antibiotics were quickly identified as alternatives to ones that were no longer effective.
 And then resistance began to develop to the new drugs too.

 Two factors have contributed to the antibiotic resistance crisis: